• Skip to main content

 Goal 1 – Read encouraging books about homemaking, mothering, and being a godly woman.
 That’s it.
 This week is about feeding myself and meeting my own needs whether they are spiritual, emotional, or philosophical.
 I’m not even sure what I’m going to read.
 I’m simply going to allow myself to do a lot of encouraging reading this week.

 Goal 2 – Update my own binder with my own products.
 LOL!
-I need to update the printables I’m using myself from A Quiet Simple Life Planner & Guidebook.
+I need to update the printables I’m using myself from my shop in All Products for Women.
 Every year life changes and I need to revisit these topics just as much as anyone else.

 What do you have planned this week?
 I hope you’ll leave a comment and share.